TheRandomizer7/shpownow/README.md

 * There is a refresh indicator in the home page which syncs all changes made in the database, with the application.
 Currently, app automatically updates only those changes that are made locally.

 ## Known issues
-1) Snackbars not showing sometimes, no idea what is causing this.
+1) Snackbars not showing sometimes (rare), no idea what is causing this.

+## Tried things that were not added in the final app
+1) Loading screens after every time product data is shown.
+Every time API calls were made and all data was consistent at all times.
+But due to the slowness of the app due to all the loading screens, I removed every single loading screen except the first one and the app handles all data locally until the refresh indicator is triggered

 ## Project structure
 ### Application pages